Avoid the three hazards that stall your growth

 1. Make product and marketing decisions around buyer hot buttons

-Lead with what buyers value most: speed, reliability, simplicity, value, proof.
+Create your product or service features for a specific buyer.
+Lead your marketing with what buyers value most: speed, reliability, simplicity, value, proof.
 Translate each hot button into a visible promise (e.g., specific turnaround times, uptime/response guarantees, one-page onboarding, ROI benchmarks, named case studies).
 Let these drive both the offer and the campaign.

 2. Create a signature framework from your service method